 You can reserve a table exclusively for your group of 10 with a $50 club donation.

 Please include a check for the $50 donation, and list the names on the back of the registration form of all 10 members you wish to have seated together.

-If you are the organizer, please click on "Tickets," then enter $50 in the "donation" field when you register, which will reserve your table for 10.
+If you are the organizer, please click on "Tickets," then choose "1" under "reserve a table for 10."
 Then, be sure to list all 10 members' names at the bottom of the registration form where prompted, to reserve your group's table.
 (Each member will register, indicate his/her meal choice, and pay separately.)

 LGOC's mission is to celebrate the written word by linking the reading community with women authors.
 Since May of 1994, we have hosted the Festival of Women Authors and Return Engagement evenings.
 We are now thrilled to also host Fall and Spring literary salons.